milanofthe/pathsim/docs/source/index.rst

 - Automatic differentiation for **fully differentiable** system simulations
 - **Extensibility** by subclassing the base `Block` class and implementing just a handful of methods

-The source code can be found in the `GitHub repository <https://github.com/milanofthe/pathsim>`_.
+The source code can be found in the `GitHub repository <https://github.com/milanofthe/pathsim>`_ and is fully open source under MIT license.
+Consider starring PathSim to support its development.

 Quickstart
 ----------

-1. Install PathSim with pip:
+1. **Install** PathSim with pip:

 .. code-block:: bash

     pip install pathsim

-2. Build a dynamical system unsing blocks and connections.
+2. **Build** a dynamical system unsing blocks and connections.
 Here we just integrate a cosine:

 .. code-block:: python